SUSAN TREGONING PHOTOGRAPHY

 Bentleyville late on opening night.
 I tried to resist but broke down an hour before close and made my first visit.

-I grew up in the small town in southern Illinois that is known for Candy Cane Lane so a trip to “see the lights” is something I just HAVE to do at least once a year.
-Call it an addiction if you must, but I’ve gone as far as Niagara Falls, Canada not for that famous waterfall but to see the "Winter Festival of Lights".
+a small town in southern Illinois known for Candy Cane Lane, so a trip to “see the lights” is something I just HAVE to do at least once a year.
+Call it an addiction if you must, but I’ve gone as far as Niagara Falls, Canada, not for that famous waterfall but to see the "Winter Festival of Lights.”

-So, when we pulled into Duluth, Minnesota back in late summer and I immediately began to see the requests on social media for volunteers to set up for the Bentleyville "Tour of Lights", my excitement started to build.
-Not only would I have a Christmas light display in town, but it was going to be in walking distance!
+, back in late summer, I immediately began to see the requests on social media for volunteers to set up for the Bentleyville "Tour of Lights," and my excitement started to build.
+Not only would I have a Christmas light display in town, but it would be within walking distance!

 Bentleyville is located in Bayfront Festival Park right on Lake Superior in Duluth, Minnesota.

-It's advertised as "America's largest walk-through Christmas Light display".
+."
 I believe it!
 It's big.
-They used the entire 20 acre Bayfront Park for the display.
+They used the entire 20-acre Bayfront Park for the display.
 All walkways are level and handicapped accessible.

 I like to use the CROWD-O-METER on Bentleyville's website to determine when to visit.
-I prefer to go on slow nights since they are really packed on the weekends.
+I prefer to go on slow nights since they are packed on the weekends.

 During the 2018 season, Bentleyville is open seven days a week from November 17 - December 26.
 On Friday and Saturday, the hours are 5pm to 10pm.
 The rest of the week they close at 9pm.